-Section 7.2 Procedure for Platting Minor Subdivisions
+Section 7.2.
+Procedure for Platting Minor Subdivisions

-The owner of a property that satisfies the requirements for a minor subdivision under Section 7.1 may submit an application for record plat for approval under Section 8.1 and Section 8.2.
+The subdivider of a property that satisfies the requirements for a minor subdivision under Section 7.1 may submit an application for record plat for approval under Section 8.1 and Section 8.2.

+A. Additional considerations.

-- A. Additional considerations - 1.
-In the case of minor subdivisions, no additional improvements beyond those required for the original subdivision are required until new development occurs. - 2.
+- 1. In the case of minor subdivisions, no additional improvements beyond those required for the original subdivision are required until development in excess of development in the original approval occurs. - 2.
 Any lot created through the minor subdivision process and any lot replatted as part of a minor lot line adjustment must satisfy all applicable zoning requirements in Chapter 59.